-Author has written 92 stories for Bold and the Beautiful, Everybody Loves Raymond, That '70s Show, Seinfeld, Back to the Future, and Gilligan's Island.
+Author has written 96 stories for Bold and the Beautiful, Everybody Loves Raymond, That '70s Show, Seinfeld, Back to the Future, Gilligan's Island, and Friends.

 I love to write.
 I always have.
 Since forever.

 I grew up watching the reruns of Gilligan's Island on TV.
 So most of my fan fics are Gilligan's Island.